800-450-6118

 Do you wear a night brace but still have nighttime or morning symptoms?
 Chances are you're not wearing the proper brace.

 Most ordinary wrist braces (found in CVS, Walmart, Walgreens, etc.) contain a metal spine on the palmar surface of the brace.
-This is called a "palmar spine" (see picture above).
+This is called a "palmar spine" (see picture).
 The spine acts as s stiffener to keep your hand in a straightened ("neutral") position as you sleep.

-However, if you try bending your hand backward with a brace containing a palmar spine, the spine will push into your wrist joint.
+However, if you unconsciously bend your hand backward with a brace containing a palmar spine, the spine will push into your wrist joint.
 That increases the compression on the median nerve.
-And we already know that the median nerve is highly sensitive to such pressure changes.
+And we already know that the median nerve is highly sensitive to such pressure.

-But a "certified carpal tunnel brace" contains a spine on the lateral or dorsal side of the hand, not on the palmar surface (see picture below).
+But a "certified carpal tunnel brace" contains a spine on the lateral or dorsal side of the hand, not on the palmar surface (see picture).
 That way, any hand movement does not cause compression on the median nerve.

 So look for a "certified carpal tunnel brace" which does not contain a palmar spine.
 The most popular of such braces are listed below (priced highest to lowest at publication):